-It is unknown whether pembrolizumab, paclitaxel, docetaxel, or irinotecan are excreted in human milk, and because of the potential for serious adverse reactions in the nursing infant, subjects who are breast-feeding are not eligible for enrollment.
+It is unknown whether pembrolizumab is excreted in human milk.
+Since many drugs are excreted in human milk, and because of the potential for serious adverse reactions in the nursing infant, subjects who are breast-feeding are not eligible for enrollment.